npchat/npchat-website/site/content/_index.md

   - title: End-to-end encrypted
     description: Using ECDH AES-GCM 256, only you & the recipient can read your messages.
   - title: Cryptographically verified
-    decription: Messages are signed using ECDSA P-256.
+    description: Messages are signed using ECDSA P-256.
 This prevents messages from being modified or forged.
   - title: BYOS (bring your own server)
     description: You are welcome to host the service on your own infrastructure.
 There is a Docker container ready.
   - title: Open-source